Skip to content

 return null;

-// Initialize root node
+// Initialize the root node

 TreeNode root = new TreeNode(preorder[i]);